FindRobBrodie/brodie-react-template/README.md

-# react-mui-apollo-react-router-template
+# Brodie React Template
 This template can be used to quickly create a React SPA application.

+## Tech Stack

+ * React
+ * Typescript
+ * .NET 6
+ * MUI
+ * GraphQL
+ * graphql-codegen - to automatically generate Typescript from schema
+ * Apollo Client
+ * i18next - for translation
+ * oidc-client-ts - OAuth2.0 OpenIDConnect support of auth needs

-# Getting Started with Brodie React Template
+## Getting Started with Brodie React Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).